-In today's scenario it is challenging to think about job searching without the internet, and for years it has become the important platforms to search for a job.
+In today's scenario, it is challenging to think about job searching without the internet, and for years it has become an important platform to search for a job.
 You should keep yourself alert to avoiding identity theft while job searching.

 It is almost mandatory that most of the small and larger organizations & companies and companies demand your resume and other job-related documents online; when you are submitting your documents, you are also sharing your information online.

 Step By Step Instructions To Avoid Identity Theft While Searching For The Job